Cancel

 Graylog vs. Wazuh

-Graylog is ranked 11th in Log Management with 6 reviews while Wazuh is ranked 3rd in Log Management with 33 reviews.
+Graylog is ranked 11th in Log Management with 18 reviews while Wazuh is ranked 3rd in Log Management with 38 reviews.
 Graylog is rated 8.0, while Wazuh is rated 7.4.
-The top reviewer of Graylog writes "Real-time analysis, easy setup, and open source".
-On the other hand, the top reviewer of Wazuh writes "Good for file integrity monitoring".
-Graylog is most compared with Grafana Loki, syslog-ng, Splunk Enterprise Security, Fortinet FortiAnalyzer and Elastic Security, whereas Wazuh is most compared with Elastic Security, Splunk Enterprise Security, Security Onion, AlienVault OSSIM and IBM Security QRadar.
+The top reviewer of Graylog writes "Great detailed search features and easy Java integration, but needs improvement in integration with Python".
+On the other hand, the top reviewer of Wazuh writes "It integrates seamlessly with AWS cloud-native services".
+Graylog is most compared with Grafana Loki, syslog-ng, Splunk Enterprise Security, Fortinet FortiAnalyzer and Elastic Security, whereas Wazuh is most compared with Elastic Security, Security Onion, Splunk Enterprise Security, AlienVault OSSIM and IBM Security QRadar.
 See our Graylog vs. Wazuh report.

 See our list of best Log Management vendors.